Updated on by Hayley Brown

-As well as that, there is an additional SEO benefit from using the SaaS marketplace as a stand alone marketing channel.
+As well as that, there is an additional SEO benefit from using the SaaS marketplace as a stand-alone marketing channel.

 - Greater transparency due open environment

 There is an element of transparency within a SaaS application marketplace due to integration service providers being listed side by side with competitors.
-For instance product offers, pricing, reviews, are all accessible within the marketplace environment.
+For instance product offers, pricing, and reviews, are all accessible within the marketplace environment.
 This can help the customer make an informed decision and compare products and/or services easily.
-If you rank highly above your competitors within your category this is beneficial to you.
+If you rank high above your competitors within your category this is beneficial to you.

 - Additional revenue stream

 Finally, joining a SaaS application marketplace can provide an additional revenue stream.
 With a large customer base viewing the marketplace it can open up new revenue opportunities from previously unlikely customers.
-As well as that, many online marketplaces are free to join, and will only cost you a little time in the initial set up and in maintenance.
+As well as that, many online marketplaces are free to join, and will only cost you a little time in the initial set-up and in maintenance.

 Salesforce is probably the most widely known SaaS or CRM.
 They have a vast marketplace or app exchange with various searchable product categories.
 You also have the ability to offer your solution on their partner programme marketplace, resulting in being listed in their app exchange.